SpaceImpactor/crime-search-assistant/README.md

 ## Crime Search Assistant

-[Crime Search Assistant](https://crime-search-assistant.000webhostapp.com) is a web based project which aims in helping a crime to be solved in a faster and simpler way.
+[Crime Search Assistant](https://crime-search-assistant.000webhostapp.com) is a PHP based web project which aims in helping a crime to be solved in a faster and simpler way.

 • It displays the criminal records according to the type of crime in a particular location.